 Task and organization

 The task of Finland's National Archives is to ensure that documents belonging to the national cultural heritage are preserved and to promote their use for research.
 Research and development in the sector is also part of its remit.
-As of 1 September 2018, the National Archives will have three service areas carrying out its tasks: Administrative Services, Information Services and Research and Expert Services.
+The National Archives has three service areas carrying out its tasks: Administrative Services, Information Services and Research and Expert Services.
 The Archives has nine different branches all around Finland with a total of 240 employees.
 The Director General of the National Archives has the title of National Archivist.
 The Director General of the National Archives is Jussi Nuorteva.

 The duties of the National Archives are stipulated in the National Archives Act (HE191/2016).